PolyU-IOR/HOT/README.md

 ## Overview
-HOT is designed to solve reduced 2D optimal transport which can be formulated as a standard linear programming problem:
+HOT is designed to solve reduced 2D optimal transport problems which can be formulated as a standard linear programming problem:

 $$
 \begin{array}{ll}